 The Mecca of French Enduro

-In 1986, the Moto Club Lozérien imagined an innovative concept that changed the world of enduro, a race over three days, with three circuits in the form of a loop around Mende, a race that brought together professional drivers and amateur drivers on a course of 600 km punctuated with timed stages, broad times in conjunction to allow participants to discover and appreciate the lozerian landscapes, far from the constraints and stress of the championships, giving birth to the lozérien clover AMV, the first classic enduro .
+In 1986, the Moto Club Lozérien imagined an innovative concept that changed the world of enduro, a race over three days, with three circuits in the form of a loop around Mende, a race that brought together professional and amateur riders on a course of 600 km punctuated with timed stages, broad times in conjunction to allow participants to discover and appreciate the lozerian landscapes, far from the constraints and stress of the championships, giving birth to the lozérien clover AMV, the first classic enduro .
 This event quickly became successful and inspired other events including the Grappe de Cyrano, the Aveyronnaise Classic and the Val de Lorraine Classic.

 The prefecture of Lozère and former capital of Gévaudan, Mende enjoys an ideal geographical location in the upper Lot Valley, at the edge of the Cévennes National Park.
 Surrounded by mountains, this charming small town, both peaceful and welcoming, invites you to discover its wonderful sights on a pleasant walk.
 The paved side streets lined with old houses; small squares decorated with fountains; the picturesque medieval Notre-Dame bridge and the surrounding area, dotted with beautiful houses with roofs like an upturned boat hull; the Penitents’ Tower, a relic of the old ramparts; the 18th-century town hall with a tilestone roof, and the Gothic Cathedral of Our Lady and St. Privatus are all among the treasures you can admire in Mende.